Okanjo/okanjo-docs/static/docs/ads/ProductAPI.md

 :   The ISBN given to the product. sold_by ((string))
-:   The name of the organization offering the product for sale. donation_percent ((number))
+:   The name of the organization offering the product for sale. external_store_id ((string))
+:   Vendor given store identifier, useful for integrations that need to reference products from a given store.
+For example, products originating from the Okanjo Marketplace will have `external_store_id` set to the numeric store id. donation_percent ((number))
 :   The percentage of the earnings that will be donated to the `donation_to` organization.
 Represented as a decimal between `0` and `1`. donation_to ((string))
 :   The name of the organization benefiting from the sale of the product. meta ((object))
 :   Vendor given key-value metadata properties.
 Accepts strings, [dates](https://en.wikipedia.org/wiki/ISO_8601), numbers, and booleans.

 ## List products